Updated December 2018

 4. Who can see your connections?

 Normally, only your first-level connections can see who else you are connected to.
-It’s also possible to Select who can see your connections so that it limits your connections from seeing the rest of your network.
-It can make sense to hide your connections for confidentiality reasons if you are in a profession where you are connecting with clients or patients, for example if you are an attorney and doctor.
+It’s also possible to Select who can see your connections.
+That limits your connections from seeing the rest of your network.
+It can make sense to hide your connections for confidentiality reasons.
+Some professions where you connecting with clients or patients, for example if you are an attorney and doctor, lend themselves to hidden networks.
 Also, some salespeople prefer to hide their connections if they have both competitors and clients in their network.
-The competitor would still have to go through the salesperson to get the introduction, though – which would be within their rights not to give.
+The competitor would still have to go through the salesperson to get the introduction, though.
+And they’d be within their rights not to give that introduction.

 5. Who sees your email address?